Wien Hbf/Hauptbahnhof (Wien / Vienna)

 Also unlike the CAT trains they also call at other stations on the eastern edge of Vienna city centre including Praterstern and Rennweg.

-3. Wien Hbf is now linked to Vienna Airport/Flughafen by direct trains that generally operate every 30mins during the day.
+3. Wien Hbf is now linked to Vienna Airport/Flughafen by direct trains which generally operate every 30mins during the day.

 So these trains are a good option if the start/end point of your journey is around Wien Hbf, but the CAT or S-Bahn trains are a better option for travelling between the flughafen/airport and Wien city centre.